stesta/stesta.github.io/_posts/2013-01-25-git-branching-workflow-part-1-overview.markdown

 thumbnail: /assets/images/blog/thumbnails/tree-branch.jpg
 ---
 In this post I'm going to explain the current development model for my team.
 We use [Git][1] very heavily.
 I will go over our bra<!--more-->nching workflow with some explanation of the basics, but if you need to learn some more about Git try the book [Git Pro][2].
-It is avaiable as a free ebook and covers everything you'll need to know.
+It is available as a free ebook and covers everything you'll need to know.

 ![][branching-strategy]